We've so far spent 6,100 hours gathering 27,200 mattress reviews from over 900 sources. Here is a brief summary of our trustworthy research findings.

 |Return cost||B+||C-||Returns fees for store retailers tend to be more common as well as more substantial.|

-GET FULL STORY AND ANALYSIS at buying a mattress online: what to know.
+SEE THE FULL ANALYSIS at our buying a mattress online: what to know research.

 The mattress industry has changed significantly in the past five years.